jhpyle/docassemble/_docs/config.md

 at a time, and the [WSGI] server does not support the HTTP Range header.

+## log

+**docassemble** writes messages to a log file (`docassemble.log`) stored in this directory, which defaults to `/usr/share/docassemble/log`.
+These messages are helpful for debugging problems with interviews.

+If a `log server` is set, **docassemble** will write messages to TCP port 514 on that server, and will not write to the `log` directory.

 # Enabling optional features

 ## Image conversion